Application development with Android vs iOS, what are the differences?

 Android , on the other hand, doesn’t have such strict verification procedures.
 Unfortunately, fake apps regularly appear in the Google Play Store and scammers try to take advantage of the big trends by creating fake apps for these popular apps.
 However, in many cases bogus apps become visible due to poor rating of scam apps.

 If you are planning to make a viral app, consider making it for Android.
 Depending on your target audience and goals, you might want to include iOS as well.
 This way you will cover the largest part of the potential users all over the world.
+At Guarana Technologies, we are proud to be your number one resource for app development in Montreal.

 Partners - not providers.